aeden2019/rubin_mw_mocks/README.md

 ### Output Parameters <a name="ananke-parameters-output"></a>

 Below is a table of the parameters outputed by `py-ananke`.
-This is a work in progress, as indicated by the parameters with `Unkown` units.
+This is a work in progress, as indicated by the parameters with `Unknown` units.

 | Ouput Parameter | Description                   | Unit          |
 | --------------- | ----------------------------- | ------------- |